angular/universal/README.md

 ## Angular 5.0 and Beyond
 - Full client rehydration strategy that reuses DOM elements/CSS rendered on the server
-- Make it easier to support other 3rd part libraries like jQuery/d3 that aren't Uiversal aware
+- Make it easier to support other 3rd part libraries like jQuery/d3 that aren't Universal aware
 - Node.js bridge protocol to communicate with different language backends - Django, Go, PHP etc.

 # Getting Started